SJTU-IPADS/krcore-artifacts/docs/exp.md

 make fig10a
 ```

-The log files can also be found in the `out` directory.
+The log files can also be found in the `out/one-sided-verbs-sync-read.verbs`,`out/one-sided-krcore-sync-read.rc`, `out/one-sided-krcore-sync-read.dc` directory.